 Blaschka’s work was also popular in the home.
 At a time when aquariums were fashionable, his beautiful creations offered the aesthetic pleasure of an underwater scene with none of the messy maintenance.

 After the birth of his son, Rudolf, in 1857, the Blaschka family relocated to Dresden.
-Around 1880, Rudolf began to assist his father, and by 1888 they had produced more than 700 designs, including squid, sea slugs, octopi, cuttlefish, sea squirts, jellyfish and sea anemones.
+Around 1880, Rudolf began to assist his father, and by 1888 they had produced more than 700 designs, including squid, sea slugs, octopus, cuttlefish, sea squirts, jellyfish and sea anemones.

-In 1890, the Blaschkas signed an exclusive contract to produce glass flowers for Harvard University, and stopped producing any other zoological models.
+In 1890, the Blaschkas signed an exclusive contract to produce glass flowers for Harvard University and stopped producing any other zoological models.
 Leopold Blaschka died in 1895, and his son finally retired in 1938.
 With no apprentices trained up, the family business closed.

 During the 20th century, tastes changed.
-As museums and visitors began to value authentic artefacts over replicas, plaster casts of sculpture and other art works fell out of fashion.
+As museums and visitors began to value authentic artefacts over replicas, plaster casts of sculpture and other artworks fell out of fashion.